victor192/devblog/_posts/2023-01-16-The-Pattern-Puzzle.md

 - New game: Spawns a new random grid.
 - Restart game: Resets all progress.
 - Undo move: Cancels your most recent move.
-- Redo move: Re-does a canceled move.
+- Redo move: Re-does a cancel     ed move.
 - Solve game: Displays the completed grid.

 ---